-Roll the meat mixture into 1 ½ inch meatballs.
-Place them on a baking sheet or plate and refrigerate for 15-20 minutes so that they do not fall apart when cooking.
+Roll the meat mixture into 1½ inch meatballs.
+Place the meatballs on a baking sheet or plate and refrigerate for 15 to 20 minutes.

-Melt the butter in the same skillet.
-Use a spatula to scrape off the brown bits from the bottom of the pan.
+In the same skillet, melt 4 tablespoons butter.
+Use a spatula to scrape the browned bits from the bottom of the pan.

-Whisk in the flour and cook for 2-3 minutes, whisking continuously, until the flour begins to brown.
+Whisk in ? cup all-purpose flour and cook for 2 to 3 minutes, whisking continuously until lightly browned.

-Slowly whisk in the beef broth and bring the mixture to a low simmer.
-Whisk in the Worcestershire sauce, salt and pepper.
+Slowly whisk in 3 cups beef broth and bring the sauce to a low simmer.

-Place the sour cream in a small mixing bowl.
-Spoon some of the sauce from the pan into the bowl with the sour cream and stir until well combined.
+Place ½ cup sour cream in a small bowl.
+Spoon some of the warm sauce into the sour cream and stir until smooth.
+Stir the sour cream mixture back into the skillet and cook over low heat until fully incorporated.

-Add the meatballs back to the skillet.
-Cover them with the sauce.
-Cover and heat over low heat for 10-15 minutes until the meatballs are cooked through.
+Return the meatballs to the skillet and spoon the sauce over them.
+Cover and cook on low heat for 10 to 15 minutes until the meatballs are fully cooked through.

-Serve warm topped with fresh chopped parsley and enjoy!
+Serve warm topped with fresh chopped parsley if desired.

 Video